 3. Long-term or short-term private disability insurance: If you (or your employer) purchased disability insurance prior to you becoming disabled — you can file a claim with the insurer.
 These pay out a percentage of your former income — but the exact amount and duration of the benefit will depend on the policy.
 As you would guess, the primary difference between these policies is the duration for which they pay out.

 4. Veterans disability benefits: If you served in the military and suffered an injury that left you unable to work, you should apply for disability benefits through Veterans Affairs.
-For more information, visit the VA’s disability benefits website.
+You can also get VA benefits alongside SSDI or SSI.
+Learn more about how Atticus can help you get VA benefits.

 For the rest of this article, we’re going to focus on SSDI and SSI.
 These are the programs that most Arizonians qualify for.
 It’s generally what someone means when they talk about “applying for disability.”